Gibtnix/Apex-Macros/README.md

  * make    - the main build tool of the Linux world
  * LIBUSB  - to communicate with the keyboard, LIBUSB is required

-To install the program, there is an installation script 'install.sh' which can be run by opening the respective folder in a terminal and typing
+To install the program, there is an installation script `install.sh` which can be run by opening the respective folder in a terminal and typing

     ./install.sh